MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/machine-profile.md

 ![Image of overview tab for Machine profile](../../media/mtp-machine-profile/overview.png)

-Here, you can find a chart of the device's risk level and active alerts, any currently logged on users, a brief list of most and least frequent users, and security assessments that detail the device's exposure level, security recommendations, affected software, and discovered vulnerabilities.
+Here, you can get a quick look at the device's active alerts, any currently logged on users, and a brief list of most and least frequent users.
+If the device is enrolled in Microsoft Defender ATP, you will also see the device's risk level and data on security assessments.
+The security assessments describe the device's exposure level, provide security recommendations, and list affected software and discovered vulnerabilities.

 ### Alerts tab